Skip to main content

 sudo unzstd sdcard-lpi4a-20250110_151339.img.zst

 Prepare a MicroSD card reader and a MicroSD card.
-Note that there are compatibility issues with MicroSD cards.
-RevyOS provides a list of tested MicroSD cards.
+Compatibility issues with SD cards are known; refer to the tested card list.

-Writing the Image with BalenaEtcher
+Writing with BalenaEtcher

-Download the BalenaEtcher tool from its official website: https://etcher.balena.io/.
-Select the appropriate file for your system.
-For the [demonstration environment](#Demonstratio- Environment), download and extract Etcher for Linux x64 (64-bit) (zip).
+Download BalenaEtcher from the official site: https://etcher.balena.io/.
+Choose the build that matches your host.
+In the demonstration environment, download and extract Etcher for Linux x64 (64-bit) (zip).

 BE-version

-Writing the Image with dd
+Writing with dd

 lsblk